ninahonyango/VAPT/README.md

 #### 5.1 ✅ Confirming the vsftpd 2.3.4 Service

-To validate the presence of the vulnerable service, I used nmap’s version detection feature to probe port 21 (FTP) on the target Metaspoiltable machine.
+To validate the presence of the vulnerable service, nmap’s version detection feature was used to probe port 21 (FTP) on the target Metaspoiltable machine.

 The command used: